entzeit/autograd/README.md

 This project is grounded in the mathematical concept of implementing neural networks using matrix operations.
 It provides a comprehensive suite of matrix operations essential for neural network functionality.
 These include:
 - **Fundamental atomic functions** such as:
   - Addition, Multiplication, Dot product
 - **More abstract operations** like:
-  - Sigmoid, ReLU, LeakyReLU activation function
-  - And other necessary operations for neural network functionality
+  - Sigmoid, ReLU, LeakyReLU, activation function & other necessary operations for neural network functionality
+- **Loss functions**:
+  - MSE, MAE

 #### Future TODOs
 - Implement batch_size